mjtnaeini/OncoSV/README.md

   -o output/
 ```

+**Required arguments:**
+- `-t`: Tumour VCF file
+- `-n`: Normal VCF file

+**Optional arguments:**
+- `--normal-mode`: Set to `single` or `multiple` to define if the normal VCF includes pooled samples (default: single)
+- `--svcaller`: Which SV caller was used (sniffles, cutesv, svim, or consensus)
+- `--only-somatic`: If set, only variants unique to the tumour will be output
+- `--exclude-somatic`: Outputs only germline variants
+- `--tumour-sample-id` / `--normal-sample-id`: If using multi-sample VCFs

 ### 3. Complex SV + Subclone Detection
-Use read-sharing and proximity to define SV networks:
+Use read-sharing and proximity to define SV networks and detect subclones:
 ```
 oncsv complexSV \
   --vcf output/sample_consensus.vcf.gz \